 General 1

-Purpose
+Purpose 1

-Applicability
+Applicability 1

 Cancellation

-Effective Date
+Effective Date 1

-References
+References 1

-Introduction
+Introduction 1

-Minimum Language Proficiency Level
+Minimum Language Proficiency Level 2

-Language Proficiency Assessment
+Language Proficiency Assessment 2

-Conduct of Language Screening 2
+Conduct of Language Screening

 Conduct of AECT

 Application for Endorsement of Language Proficiency

 Appendix 1: ICAO Language Proficiency Rating Scale

 - 1. GENERAL.
 Pursuant to paragraph 88B of the Air Navigation Order, the Director-General of the Civil Aviation Authority (DGCA) may, from time to time, issue advisory circulars (ACs) on any aspect of safety in civil aviation.
 This AC contains information about standards, practices and procedures acceptable to CAAS.
-The revision number of the AC is indicated in parenthesis in the suffix of the AC number. - PURPOSE.
+The revision number of the AC is indicated in parenthesis in the suffix of the AC number. - 2.
+PURPOSE.
 This AC is issued to inform flight crew on the ICAO language proficiency requirements and to provide guidance to affected flight crew on how to comply with these requirements. - 3.
 APPLICABILITY.
-This AC applies to all holders of Singapore flight engineer licence, professional pilot licence, private pilot licence (excluding those holding restricted private pilot licence) and holders of a foreign pilot licence who wish to convert to a Singapore equivalent. - 4.
+This AC applies to all applicants and holders of Singapore professional pilot licence, private pilot licence (excluding those holding restricted private pilot licence) and holders of a foreign pilot licence who wish to convert to a Singapore equivalent. - 4.
 CANCELLATION.
-This AC supersedes AC FCL-2(2) dated 1 April 2014. - 5.
+This AC supersedes AC FCL-2(3) dated 6 March 2020.
+This revision clarifies English Language Proficiency assessment for the application of a Singapore licence in paragraph 3, including foreign pilot licence conversion. - 5.
 EFFECTIVE DATE.
-This AC is effective from 6 March 2020. - 6.
+This AC is effective from 1 July 2025. - 6.
 REFERENCES.
-ICAO Annex I (Personnel Licensing) and ICAO Doc 9835, Manual for the Implementation of ICAO Language Proficiency Requirements. - INTRODUCTION.
-In line with the adoption of Amendment 164 to ICAO Annex 1 on 27 November 2003, CAAS implemented the language proficiency requirement for pilots and flight engineers.
-This stipulates that all holders of a Singapore flight engineer licence or professional/ private pilot licence shall demonstrate the ability to speak and understand the language used for radiotelephony communications in accordance with the ICAO holistic descriptors and language proficiency rating scale (at Level 4 or above).
+ICAO Annex I (Personnel Licensing) and ICAO Doc 9835, Manual for the Implementation of ICAO Language Proficiency Requirements. - 7 INTRODUCTION.
+In line with the adoption of Amendment 164 to ICAO Annex 1 on 27 November 2003, CAAS implemented the language proficiency requirement for pilots.
+This stipulates that all holders of a Singapore professional/ private pilot licence shall demonstrate the ability to speak and understand the language used for radiotelephony communications in accordance with the ICAO holistic descriptors and language proficiency rating scale (at Level 4 or above).

 The assessment of a person's language proficiency level is in accordance with a set of holistic descriptors listed in Appendix 1 to ICAO Annex 1, and a rating scale contained in Attachment A to ICAO Annex 1.
 The rating scale comprises six levels of language proficiency ranging from Pre-elementary (Level 1) to Expert (Level 6) across six areas of linguistic description: pronunciation, structure, vocabulary, fluency, comprehension and interactions.
-(Refer to Appendix 1 for ICAO Language Proficiency Rating Scale).
+(Refer to Appendix 1 for the ICAO Language Proficiency Rating Scale).